VNV Nation: Crossing the Divide and Automatic (2010–2011)

-Gothic meets Klassik, Transnational, and Resonance (2012–15)
+Gothic meets Klassik, Transnational, Resonance: Music For Orchestra Vol. 1 and Compendium 1995-2015 - 20 Years Of Work (2012–2016)

 In November 2012, VNV Nation, Blutengel and Staubkind performed at the Gothic meets Klassik festival in Leipzig.
 On the 10th, they played a standard electronic set, and on the 11th, they performed with Ronan Harris on vocals accompanied by a full symphony orchestra for the first time.
-That orchestra was the Gewandhausorchester, one of the most traditional German orchestras, which had already premiered works by Ludwig van Beethoven or Franz Schubert.
 The show was recorded for release, but a problem with the recording equipment rendered the audio unusable.
 As a result, Ronan began to work with the arranger on an album of VNV Nation songs scored for orchestra, which would include the tracks performed at Gothic Meets Klassik as well as additional songs.
 Ronan also performed a selection of VNV Nation songs with a classical pianist on the 2013 Gothic Cruise.

-The new album Transnational was released on 11 October (EU), 15 October (NA), and elsewhere on 19 November, preceded by a promotional tour beginning on 2 October 2013.
+The album Transnational was released on 11 October in Europe, 15 October in North America, and elsewhere on 19 November, preceded by a promotional tour beginning on 2 October 2013.

 The orchestral album Resonance: Music For Orchestra Vol. 1 was released on 15 May 2015.
 It consists of tracks selected from their back catalogue reimagined for orchestra.
 It was recorded in the Babelsberg Studios outside Berlin at the end of February 2015, the same studios where scores for films such as The Hunger Games: Mockingjay – Part 1 and Part 2 were recorded.
-The songs "Nova (Largo)" and "Teleconnect, Part 2" were recorded with a piano and string trio ensemble.
-The album was too long for a single vinyl record, and was released as a limited edition 6 x 10" vinyl box set in addition to standard CD digipack and digital formats.
-Resonance reached #7 on the official German Album Charts the week of 22 May 2015, and respectively #3 on the US Billboard Classical Crossover Album Charts and #4 on the US Billboard Classical Music Charts for 30 May 2015.
+Resonance reached #7 on the official German Album Charts the week of 22 May 2015 and respectively #3 on the US Billboard Classical Crossover Album Charts and #4 on the US Billboard Classical Music Charts for 30 May 2015.
+A tour for Resonance also took place, featuring the Deutsches Flimorchester Babelsberg.

-Noire (2018)
+A twenty-year anniversary tour called "Compendium 1995-2015 - 20 Years Of Work" was announced in 2015, with the European leg starting in Germany on 4 December 2015 and ending in Czechia on 20 April 2016.
+A North American leg was also announced, starting in Seattle on 7 October 2016 and ending in New York on 29 October 2016.